howdyband/makerteens/index.md

  - [Logistics](logistics.html): Homework, Grades, Rules
  - [Outcomes](outcomes.html): Habits of Mind, Projections, Proficiencies
  - [Timeline](timeline.html): Blog of progress with visuals!

+ # MAKERTEENS

+## Promotes High School Graduation and College and Career Readiness

  > The goals of Oregon's Measure 98 is to "support the needs of students related to engagement, personalization, achievement, and college and career readiness."